The Advantages and Disadvantages of BPO Outsourcing to the Philippines

 50% – 70% cost savings

 Companies in Australia, the US and UK can save 50-70% when they move work from their home market to the Philippines.
 Cost savings is consistently cited as the top reason for offshoring.
 There are a number of elements to the cost equation, not just wages, which are around 30% of onshore cost.
-For junior roles such as contact centre agents and back office staff, it’s important to understand that wages are only around half the overall cost of outsourcing to the Philippines.
+For junior roles such as contact centre agents and back office staff, it’s important to understand that wages are less than half the overall cost of outsourcing to the Philippines.
 BPOs also need to wrap into their fees HR, timesheet management and payroll processing, office rental, furniture, computer and telephony, staff training and break-out facilities, reward and recognition programs, IT support, client account management…the list goes on.
 And that’s not to mention the BPO’s profit margin embedded in the pricing.
 Even with all these inclusions, the ultimate pricepoint and business case is extremely compelling.

 Access to skilled, English-speaking talent